Mark Burgman: Career

+He is editor of Conservation Biology.

 Scholarly contributions

 Burgman works on applying model-based risk assessment to problems in conservation biology.
 His research has included models of a broad range of species including giant kelp, orange-bellied parrots, Leadbeater's possums, bandicoots, and banksias.
 He has worked in a range of environments including marine fisheries, forestry, irrigation, electrical power utilities, mining, and national park planning.
-Latterly he has worked on expert scientific judgements.
+Latterly he has worked on expert scientific judgements, and their unreliability.

-He has published four authored books, two edited books, and 185 research papers (as of April 2017), and more than 70 reviewed reports and commentaries.
-His work has been cited 15,000 times (as of April 2017).
+He has published four authored books, two edited books, and over 200 research papers, and more than 70 reviewed reports and commentaries.
+His work has been cited 28,000 times (as of Dec 2023).

 His most recent book is Trusting judgements: how to get the best out of experts which appeared through Cambridge University Press in 2015.